aaronjensen/software-development/technical-debt-vs-incomplete-work.md

   to more and more incomplete work, which leads to more and more setbacks until, ultimately, the team's productivity drops precipitously.

-I believe there is only one real answer to incomplete work: complete the work.
+I believe there is only one real answer to incomplete work: finish the work.
 This is often easier said than done.
 There are usually pressures from the business to produce more business value.
 It is often easier to ignore incomplete work and build on top of it in the short term.
 However, the short term is just the short term.
 Unless your business has little money left and must produce value to get more, or it has unlimited money in order to scale a development team exponentially, the medium and long term have to be considered.
 Otherwise development risks reaching the seemingly inevitable slowdown that almost all teams encounter.